N E W S

 In a ceremony at Rideau Hall on November 18, 2005 Her Excellency the Right Honourable Michaelle Jean, Canada’s new Governor General, formally presented Heather with the Order of Canada.
 Few would argue that receiving the nations highest award in recognition of her work as an activist, volunteer and one of the country’s top selling independent artists would constitute a lifetime achievement, needing no encore.
 As an advocate for women’s rights, racial equality, same-sex rights, and environmental awareness and protection, combined with being a top-selling artist who pioneered independent distribution through the creation of the Mother of Pearl label, Heather Bishop should be able to slow down and enjoy the rewards for a life well-lived.
 Fortunately, Heather Bishop has never done what was expected of her.

 Heather was decorated with the following synopsis of her contribution to this country:

 “From her home in rural Manitoba, Heather Bishop has successfully cultivated a career of international scope as an independent artist.
 Since founding her own record company in 1976, this talented musician has released several acclaimed folk and children’s albums, and has toured extensively in many countries.
-Highly admired for her social activism, she has championed women’s rights and has spoken out aginast racism and homopobia.
-She also helped to develop and teach one of the country’s first pre-trades training for women courses at Red River College, in Winnipeg.
+Highly admired for her social activism, she has championed women’s rights and has spoken out against racism and homophobia.
+She also helped to develop and teach one of the country’s first pre-trades training for women courses at Red River College, in Winnipeg."

 In a ceremony at the Legislative Buildings in July 2001, the Honourable Peter M. Liba, the Lieutenant Governor of Manitoba, invested Heather into this prestigious order.